allaboutevemirolive/file-utils/README.md

 # Code Explanation

-1. LC Filter.py
+1. leetcodeCleaner.py

-Filters the input file to remove unnecessary info and put it in new output file, so we can use it to create folders.
+Filters the input file with removing unnecessary `info` and problematic `symbols` that could hinder the creation of folders.

+It then creates a new file with the filtered data.

 Input :
 ```